 These decadent Double Chocolate Zucchini Muffins are packed with double the chocolate and incredible nutrients from the zucchini!
-These moist chocolatey muffins are vegan, gluten-free, and refined sugar-free giving you a healthy, delicious treat that everyone will love!
+Vegan, gluten-free, and refined sugar-free, these moist chocolatey muffins are a healthy, delicious treat that everyone will enjoy.

 These Double Chocolate Zucchini Muffins check off the list of all of everything I hope for in my treats!
 They are:

 - Refined Sugar-free: perfectly sweetened with maple syrup and coconut sugar!

 - Gluten-Free: using my favorite All-Purpose Gluten-Free Flour, Bob’s Red Mill 1:1 GF Flour

 - Vegan: No eggs (or animal byproducts) here!
 Instead, flax egg and applesauce are used to bind the ingredients together!

 - Just a little bit healthier: By adding shredded zucchini, you get the amazing nutritional benefits from the zucchini, including antioxidants, vitamins, and minerals that improve digestion and heart health!
 The best part is that you cannot taste the zucchini in the muffins one bit AND they help to make these muffins moist and fluffy!